Total Home Energy Savings Program

 - Identifying the upgrades and energy efficiency products right for you.

 Step 4: Complete the energy saving upgrades of your choice

 You have 9 months from the date of your initial Home Energy Evaluation. to complete your work and schedule a final Home Energy Evaluation.

 Keep receipts for all materials purchased and work performed.
 They will be needed during your final Home Energy Evaluation.

-Step 5: Complete your post upgrade Energy Evaluation
+Step 5: Complete your final Energy Evaluation

 During the final Home Energy Evaluation, your Certified Energy Advisor will verify your upgrades and perform a blower door test to measure the change in air tightness in your home.
 Your home will receive an updated EnerGuide rating and label to reflect the improved efficiency of your home.

 Make sure you save all your receipts relating to upgrades you completed, to ensure you receive your incentives.

 Note: you are not required to use the same service organization that performed your initial Home Energy Evaluation.